OregonStateHackathonClub/club-docs-and-materials/README.md

 # Guide for General Club Management
 This is general information for hackathon club management.
 ### Policies and guidelines for officers
-  * All officers are expected to abide by the Oregon State University Code of Conduct in all interactions with each other,  …all club members, all club activity participants, and everybody they interact with while on club business.
+  * All officers are expected to abide by the Oregon State University Code of Conduct in all interactions with each other, all club members, all club activity participants, and everybody they interact with while on club business.
   * Hackathon Club responsibilities should not detract from an officer's academic performance, physical or mental health, family life, social wellness, etc...
-If an officer feels their responsibilities are overwhelming, they should communicate  …as such with their fellow officers and seek help.
+If an officer feels their responsibilities are overwhelming, they should communicate as such with their fellow officers and seek help.
   * Officer are strongly encouraged to collaborate on tasks with other officers and with the general club membership.
   * Seek help if you are unsure of anything.
   * Don't be afraid to take chances.
   * Stay in constant communication about what you are working on.
+  * Familiarize yourself with the club's constitution [here](https://github.com/OregonStateHackathonClub/club-docs-and-materials/tree/master/documents)

 ### Officer communications
   * General officer communications take place in #officers at osu-hackathon.slack.com